JustineLeleu/Java_week_6_cogip_API/README.md

 # COGIP API Documentation

-This API is built using Java, MySQL, Spring Boot, and Maven.
+This API is built using Java, MySQL, Spring, and Maven.

+## All dependencies

+This API use the following dependencies: Junit, Spring Boot, Spring Security, Spring Data JPA, MySQL Driver, Lombok, and Spring Web.

 ## Endpoint documentation